 Authorised vehicle verifiers

-An authorised vehicle verifier (AVV) is a corporation that has been granted an approval to provide independent vehicle inspection and verification services under the Road Vehicle Standards (RVS) legislation.
+An authorised vehicle verifier (AVV) is a corporation that has been approved to provide independent vehicle inspection and verification services under the Road Vehicle Standards (RVS) legislation.

-The AVV's role is to give the department, road vehicle owners, and the public more broadly, greater assurance of the integrity of road vehicles modified or manufactured by a registered automotive workshop* (RAW).
-AVV approval holders assess these road vehicles for their compliance with applicable national road vehicle standards.
+An AVV’s role is to give the department, road vehicle owners, and the public more broadly, greater assurance of the integrity of road vehicles modified or manufactured by a registered automotive workshop* (RAW).
+AVVs assess these road vehicles for their compliance with applicable national road vehicle standards.

-When a corporation is granted an approval to be an AVV, the approval holder can provide an independent road vehicle verification service:
+When a corporation is granted an AVV approval, it can provide an independent road vehicle verification service:

 - for road vehicles manufactured or modified by a RAW in accordance with an approved Model Report

-- in other circumstances that may be required by specified conditions on approvals under the RVS legislation.
+- if required by specified conditions on an approval under the RVS legislation.

-*Important: Under the RVS legislation, the holder of a RAW approval can modify or manufacture road vehicles in accordance with approved Model Reports.
+*Important: Under the RVS legislation, RAW approval holders can modify or manufacture road vehicles in accordance with approved Model Reports.
 They can modify specialist and enthusiast vehicles and used motorcycles to comply with the RVS legislation.
 They can also complete second stage of manufacture (SSM) in accordance with an approved Model Report.
 This enables road vehicles to meet the requirements of the concessional Register of Approved Vehicles (RAV) entry pathway.

 Why AVVs are needed

-Under the RVS legislation, certain vehicles cannot be entered on the RAV1 through the concessional RAV entry pathway until they have been:
+Under the RVS legislation, certain vehicles cannot be entered on the RAV through the concessional RAV entry pathway until they have been:

-- modified or manufactured by the holder of a RAW approval in accordance with an approved Model Report, and
+- modified or manufactured by a RAW approval holder in accordance with an approved Model Report, and

-An AVV approval holder does not generally verify vehicles entered on the RAV via the vehicle type approval pathway.
+AVVs do not verify vehicles entered on the RAV via the vehicle type approval pathway.

 Figure 1.
 Types of vehicle approvals requiring AVV verification